recprog/Frank/README.md

 <a name="about-frank"></a>
 ##About Frank

 This theme has been the personal project of [P.J.
 Onori](http://somerandomdude.com) with the gracious [help of many](#credits).
 The theme was designed to provide a lightweight theme focused on the reading experience.
-Frank consists of the parent theme (/frank) and a child theme (/somerandomdude) which is what I use at [somerandomdude.com](http://somerandomdude.com)
+Frank is the parent theme of [Frank of Some Random Dude](https://github.com/somerandomdude/Frank-somerandomdude), the theme I use on somerandomdude.com

 ###Frank is fast